Graduate Student Registration

 Update your academic progress in the appropriate spaces on your unofficial planned program sheet.

 Form initial decisions about the courses you would like to take for the upcoming semester.
-The Schedule of Courses is available by clicking here (available beginning October)
+The Schedule of Courses is available by clicking here (available in mid March)

 Click here to create your BlueNet account, if you have not already done so.